 - American Table

 A simple reflection of the brand and a well thought out way to combine the A and the T.

 A clever combination of shapes and use of clear space.
 The combination of text and number makes this particularly interesting.

 - Killed Productions

-Clever play on company name, this leaves it up to the custom to decide which other letter has left the I for dead.
+A clever play on the company name leaves it up to the customer to decide which other letter has left the I for dead.

 I am updating this blog on 10 May 2021 by adding 3 more logos that are current today and stand out as great logo and graphic design example.

 According to CNN this now looks like a virus and in the world of COVID is this really a great design?
 Let’s leave it up to you to decide.

 2) NRMA Parks & Resorts